RTXteam/RTX/deploy/preview/README.md

 - a commit sha was passed, which the workflow always does
 - that commit is on `origin` once the container has fetched.
 A commit that was never pushed cannot be checked out inside the container
-- `git diff` between the commit checked out in the container and the target commit is empty for `requirements.txt`, `DockerBuild/` and `code/config_dbs.json`
+- `git diff` between the commit the image was built from and the target commit is empty for `requirements.txt` and `DockerBuild/`

-Those three paths are the gate because a change to them cannot be picked up by a checkout inside a container that is already running.
-The first two are baked into the image, and `config_dbs.json` decides which database files the container was set up with.
-When the diff is not empty the refusal names the files that changed, and the answer is `/deploy`.
+Those two paths are the gate because they are baked into the image at build time and `pip install` never runs on the fast path, so a change to either needs a full rebuild. `code/config_dbs.json` is no longer gated: the fast path re-runs `ARAX_database_manager.py`, so a change to the database config is applied on every redeploy.
+When the diff is not empty the refusal names the files that changed and points out that the installed packages and the Dockerfile are frozen at build time, and the answer is `/deploy`.

 A fast redeploy checks the repository clone inside the container out on the target commit as user `rt` with a detached HEAD, reruns `ARAX_database_manager.py` and `kp_info_cacher.py`, and restarts